 “Many are the plans in a person’s heart, but it is the Lord’s purpose that prevails.” -Proverbs 19:21

 My faith and patience were acutely tested following my layoff from Oracle.
-I was putting in more hours in the job search than I had my job at Oracle, only to be consistently told I did not make the team.
+I was putting in more hours in the job search than I had my job at Oracle, only to be consistently told I did not make the cut.
 This resulted in many questions that seemed to hang in the air and go nowhere.
 Of course, my age was at the top of the list.
 A cloud of doubt was setting in.
 It was like a long lull off the end of the jetty in CdM that never seemed to end.
 I refused to paddle in.
 Surely one last set was coming.
 But the sun was going down and I was getting cold.

-In the midst of it all, I reflected on a meeting I had with a close friend, Roger Williams,[i] who was always so positive and confident in how God is at work in our trials.
+In the midst of it all, I reflected on a meeting I had a couple years back with a close friend, Roger Williams,[i] who was always so positive and confident in how God is at work in our trials.
 Roger was the President and CEO of the Mount Hermon Christian Conference Center in the Santa Cruz Mountains.
 He walked through life here on earth with the exhilaration of his salvation as if he were walking on the precipice of heaven.
 He truly glowed as a living example of how the Scriptures can guide and transform you.
 Nothing speaks louder to me than a life like Roger’s that has been transformed by what God offers.

-“Roger, how had you known that it was God calling when you gave up your successful business career and beautiful home to go into ministry?”
+My direct question was, “how had you known that it was God calling when you gave up your successful business career and beautiful home to go into ministry?”

 Roger did not hesitate; his response was crystal clear.
 He told me that God had quite simply hit him over the head with a 2×4 when his calling arrived.
 It was obvious.
 There was no mistaking it.
 “You will know for sure when it happens to you,” he told me.